 Services for Victims of Sexual Abuse and their Family Members/Child Advocacy Program (CAP)

-The Compass Health Children’s Advocacy Program (CAP) provides services to children and adolescents who have been or are believed to have been sexually abused, from birth to 22 years of age and their non-offending family members.
+The Compass Health Children’s Advocacy Program (CAP) provides services to children and adolescents who have been, or are believed to have been, sexually abused, from birth to 22 years old and their non-offending family members.
 The youth and family focused services are provided at Compass Health clinics by professionals specifically trained to treat victims of sexual abuse.

 In addition to our Compass Health clinics, we have CAP specialists located at Dawson Place Child Advocacy Center in downtown Everett.